CSE-5526-Neural-Networks-Sp26/Programming-Challenge/README.md

 - Sharing code, models, or predictions between teams is not permitted

 ‼️ Violations will result in a zero for the assignment and may be referred to the university academic conduct process.

 ---

+## Late Submission Policy

+All files related to the final submission and presentation must be submitted on time. **Late submissions will not be graded.** Extensions will not be granted for unexcused reasons.

+---